35+ Greek Yogurt Toppings and Breakfast Bowl Ideas

 It’s as easy as one, two, three, literally.

-- Add a serving of yogurt to your bowl.
-I usually measure out half a cup.
+1. Add a serving of yogurt to your bowl.
+I usually measure out half a cup to a cup.

-- Choose your toppings.
-Arrange them on top of the yogurt (and snap a pic to make your friends jealous).
+2. Choose your toppings.
+Arrange them on top of the yogurt.

 While making the bowl itself may be easy, knowing how to keep your yogurt toppings fresh may not be as intuitive.
 Here are a few ways I like to keep it interesting:

-- Cook up your fruit.
+• Cook your fruit.
 Sometimes a warm topping is just what’s needed.
 I like to saute apples or peaches with spices.
-Pro tip: You can freeze apples if they’re about to go bad.
+Pro tip: You can freeze apples if they’re about to go bad and make a compote-like topping later.

 Yogurt Topping Ideas